Michael-Kidd/GestureBasedUI-Project/README.md

 To get started, you will need a Raspberry pi running some form of Operating System.
 For our project we used Raspbian, which is a compact Debian derivative designed to be used with small hardware like the Raspberry pi 3.

-Download Rasbian OS
+Download Raspbian OS
 [Here](https://www.raspberrypi.org/downloads/raspbian/)

-Once you have Rasbian Downloaded, You will need to install it to a micro SD card that can be inserted into the raspberry pi.
+Once you have Raspbian Downloaded, You will need to install it to a micro SD card that can be inserted into the raspberry pi.
 To do this with windows I used a program called BelenaEtcher, this can also be used with a Linux OS.

 Download BalenaEtcher [Here](https://www.balena.io/etcher/)

-With BalenaEtcher you can flash an OS straight to an external drive, in our case we used a mirco SD that came with the Rapberry Pi.
+With BalenaEtcher you can flash an OS straight to an external drive, in our case we used a micro SD that came with the Raspberry Pi.